-Within the default strategy, the maximum fee occurs around three years before retirement and peaks at 0.65% pa.
-The accumulation fund, the RMDCP Blended Equity Fund, which most members are invested in, has a fee of 0.50% pa.
+Within the Default strategy, the maximum fee occurs around three years before retirement and peaks at 0.62% pa.
+The accumulation fund, the RMDCP Blended Equity Fund, which most members are invested in, has a fee of 0.44% pa.
 This is below the charge cap of 0.75% pa.
-The Trustees accept that this is not the cheapest strategy available but have analysed the potential to add value and improve member outcomes and believe the strategy, which includes the bundled administration charge, offers members good value.
+We accept that this is not the cheapest strategy available but have analysed the potential to add value and improve member outcomes and believe the strategy, which includes the bundled administration charge, offers members good value.

-To help demonstrate this, a table of illustrative examples of the cumulative effect on a member's savings of costs and charges incurred over time is provided in Annex A to this statement on page 25.
-It provides examples of different age members showing what their savings could have been before those charges and costs are deducted.
-The first table highlights the default lifecycle strategy and shows how the charges change as the investment strategy changes as members approach retirement.
-Given the use of Absolute Return Bond strategies before retirement age, the charges increase relative to the earlier stage blended equity strategy which makes greater use of passive management components.
-However, these bond strategies offer greater protection for members which take cash at retirement but still provide some potential for growth to help keep pace with inflation.
+To help demonstrate this, a table of illustrative examples of the cumulative effect on a member's savings of costs and charges incurred over time is provided in Annex A to this statement on page 27.
+It provides examples of members at different ages showing what their savings could have been before those charges and costs are deducted.
+The first table highlights the Default lifecycle strategy and shows how the charges change, as the investment strategy changes, as members approach retirement.
+Given the use of Absolute Return Bond strategies before retirement age, the charges increase as they are managed actively, not passively.
+However, these bond strategies offer greater protection for members who take cash at retirement but still provide some potential for growth and help keep pace with inflation.
 The second table shows the effect of charges on potential growth for the more common self-select funds.

-The Trustees also make available a range of funds which may be chosen by members as an alternative to the default arrangement.
-The details of all the current fund charges are available within the table in Annex B on page 26 of this document and are split by bundled administration charge; investment annual management charge; and investment fund additional expenses, showing a total member borne charge per fund.
-The level of fund charges are made available to members on factsheets via the Plan Infosite provided by the administrator.
+Members are also offered a range of funds which may be chosen as an alternative to the Default arrangement.
+The details of all the current fund charges are available within the table in Annex B on page 28 of this document and are split by bundled administration charge; investment annual management charge; and investment fund additional expenses, showing a total member borne charge per fund.
+Members can see the fund charges on factsheets via the Plan Infosite provided by the administrator.

-The Trustees have used a fee study from their investment advisors, LCP, to help ascertain how the costs identified for the Plan's funds compare with other pension schemes engaged with LCP, which is shown as the second chart within Annex B. The chart shows the results of the fee study showing average management charges and ranges for a range of LCP's clients, relative to what the Plan members pay.
-The blue dot is the Plan's fund, the black diamond is the average of the schemes in the survey, and the blue and red lines are the upper and lower quartile ranges for each asset class.
-These are not total costs, only the quoted annual management charges.
-It is comforting to see that the management charges are either significantly below or in line with other pension schemes.
-Indeed, some of the funds have a zero management charge for members.
-This is where the management charge is subsidised by the Bundled administration provider.
+A fee study from our investment advisors, LCP, was used to help ascertain how the costs for the Plan's funds compare with other pension schemes engaged with LCP, which is shown as the second chart within Annex B. The chart shows the results of the fee study showing average management charges and ranges for several of LCP's clients, relative to what the Plan members pay.
+We note that most of the funds are in line with the median if not below it, helping to demonstrate value for the Plan's members.